7 Ways You’re Misusing Social Media Algorithms

 September 3, 2020 |

 We live in a world of instant gratification.
 Hungry?
 Order some fast food.
 Run out of an essential product?
-Amazon’s got a 2-hour delivery option.
+Amazon has a 2-hour delivery option.
 Short on time?
 Send a text message.
 Need information?
 Why wait?

-Things that took previous generations weeks to accomplish can now be completed in a matter of minutes and, like it or not, we have become intolerant of waiting.
+Things that took previous generations weeks to accomplish can now complete in a matter of minutes, and, like it or not, we have become intolerant of waiting.
 The truth is, we expect our resources to support this impatience.
 It’s no different online.